The City's goal is to promote safety and provide access to Downtown Longview.

 - Chain parking is prohibited between the 1100 and 1400 blocks of Commerce Avenue and the 1200 and 1300 blocks of Broadway.

-- Vehicles may be booted if the owner accumulates more than three ignored or unpaid tickets.
+- Vehicles may be booted if the owner accumulates three or more ignored or unpaid tickets.

 - Parking ordinances will be enforced from 8 am to 6pm Monday through Saturday, except on observed holidays.